kvankova/code-embedder/README.md

 print("Embedding successful")
 ```

-And once the worklow runs, the code block sections will be filled with the content of the script located at `main.py` and updated in the `README` file.
+And once the workflow runs, the code block sections will be filled with the content of the script located at `main.py` and updated in the `README` file.

 ````md
 # README